 **Figure 3.1.1:** Variations of energy demand by sector [@Taliotis2018]

 Figure 3.1.1 shows us that the magnitude of demand varies by sector, with agricultural demand significantly lower than residential and commercial demand, in this example.
-The reason that the commercial and residential consume more is because their activities are more energy intensive or are simply larger.
+The reason that the commercial and residential sectors consume more is because their activities are more energy intensive or they are simply larger.

 We can also see that the daily profile of demand varies by sector.
-For example in Figure 3.1.1 we can see that there is a clear evening peak in residential demand, whereas agricultural and industrial remain flat throughout the day.
+For example, in Figure 3.1.1 we can see that there is a clear evening peak in residential demand, whereas agricultural and industrial demand remains flat throughout the day.
 This is because agricultural and industrial demands are consistent throughout the day.
 This is likely because the industrial and agricultural sector operate constantly, whereas energy use in homes peaks in the evening when consumers use more electricity for cooking, lighting and appliances when they return from work or other business.

 ## Sector specific demands

 The differences between sectors means that it can sometimes be important to model demands separately by each sector.
-This allows our models to consider the specific characterstics of each demand.
+This feature allows the models to consider the specific characteristics of each demand.

 Within each of these sectors, the energy demand varies over time and across different types of consumers.
 For example, within the residential sector, demands can differ between rural and urban households, as shown in Figure 3.1.2.
 This can also be true between grid-connected and off-grid areas.
 Energy planners must ensure that energy demand is always met for all types of consumers.
-Therefore, it is important that the key characteristics of demands are represented in energy models.
+Therefore, it is important that the key characteristics of different demands are represented in energy models.

 ![](assets/Figure_3.1.2.png){width=100%}

-**Figure 3.1.2:** Variations of energy demand for the residential sector by population classes [@Olaniyan2018]
+**Figure 3.1.2:** Variations of energy demand for the residential sector by population types [@Olaniyan2018]

 ## Long-term variations in energy demands

 A major challenge in energy planning is that energy demands can change over time.
-This could be due to population growth or the creation of new indusrtries.
-Figure 3.1.1 displays historical variations in energy demands.
+This could be due to population growth or the creation of new industries.
+Figure 3.1.3 displays historical variations in energy demands.
 It is likely that these demands are correlated to changes in society.
-For example, increases in energy demand likely refelct increased industrial activity.
+For example, increases in energy demand likely reflect increased industrial activity.
 For energy planning, we must also think about how energy demands are likely to change in the future.

 We can often forecast energy demand, such as with future projections as shown in Figure 3.1.3.
 These forecasts can be created using estimates of the key influencers of energy demand, such as population growth and economic activity.
 Future projections are often based on how energy demands have changed historically.